joelbraun/Distributed-Policy/README.md

 #### RBAC vs ABAC, and the Pareto Principle

 Realistically, 20% of the functionality will get you 80% of the way with policy.
-Most applications can authorize based on simple RBAC alone, and for those, we need not involve the OPA sidecar at all.
+Most applications can authorize requests based on simple RBAC roles alone, and for those, we need not involve the OPA sidecar at all.
 A simple query to the dataservice "Does this user have this role?" or "Does this user have this permission?" is enough to handle the decision right there in the app.

 ## Project Map